 Moreover, increased workplace violence can harm a healthcare organization’s bottom line.
 A study from the American Hospital Association found that average violence prevention and response costs totaled nearly $2.7 billion, including $852 million in unreimbursed medical care for victims of violence and $429 million in medical care, staffing, indemnity, and other costs.
 Implementing a strong violence prevention plan helps further reduce risks that could greatly impact an organization’s revenue, freeing up funds for other programs that benefit patients and communities.

-In observance of Workplace Violence Awareness Month, we’ve answered some common questions to help healthcare leaders take the lead in updating their operating guidelines to better align with workplace violence prevention guidelines set by the Occupational Safety and Health Administration (OSHA).
+We’ve answered some common questions to help healthcare leaders take the lead in updating their operating guidelines to better align with workplace violence prevention guidelines set by the Occupational Safety and Health Administration (OSHA).

 What Is Workplace Violence?